-Prior to his career in VR, Armando worked on over 20 feature films including the first major motion picture shot in digital 4K, ‘The Book of Eli’ (Warner Bros.), and eventually joined Paramount Pictures.
+Prior to his career in VR/AR, Armando worked on over 20 feature films including the first major motion picture shot in digital 4K, ‘The Book of Eli’ (Warner Bros.), and eventually joined Paramount Pictures.
 He left the traditional film industry in 2010 to focus on technology entrepreneurship and help create the first 4K streaming VOD service, ODEMAX (acquired by RED Digital Cinema).
 He was later recruited by Chad Hurley, co-founder and ex-CEO of YouTube, to join his private technology incubator in Silicon Valley.

 Armando holds a Master’s of Science from the University of Texas at Austin and lives in Los Angeles, California.